Jisoo: 2023–present: Me, film debut and independent label

 On February 21, 2024, Jisoo established her label Blissoo.
 On January 28, 2025, it was announced she signed a global label deal with Warner Records for her solo music.
 She released her first EP Amortage through Blissoo and Warner on February 14.
 The album sold 385,501 in its first day in South Korea, breaking the record for the highest sales debut of the year by a Korean solo artist.
-As of April, the EP sold 462,057 copies on the Circle Album Chart.
+As of April 2025, the EP has sold 462,057 copies on the Circle Album Chart.
 Combined with 1.5 million sales of Me, Jisoo became the top-selling female K-pop soloist on the Circle Chart, with cumulative solo album sales exceeding 2 million.
 Amortages lead single "Earthquake" was released alongside the EP and became her first number-one song on the US Billboard World Digital Songs chart.

 Jisoo's next acting project was the lead role alongside Park Jeong-min in the zombie comedy series Newtopia.
 An adaptation of the novel Influenza by Han Sang-Hoon, the series was written by Han Jin-won, the writer of Parasite, and Ji Ho-jin and directed by Yoon Seong-hyun.
 The series aired from February to March 2025 at Coupang Play.
 Jisoo made her big screen debut in the action fantasy film Omniscient Reader: The Prophecy, the film adaptation of the webtoon Omniscient Reader's Viewpoint, of which she is said to be a fan.
 The film was released on July 23, 2025 and marked her first leading movie role as Lee Ji-hye alongside actor Lee Min-ho.

 On October 10, 2025, Jisoo released the single "Eyes Closed", a duet with English singer Zayn.
 The song debuted at number 72 on the US Billboard Hot 100 and earned Jisoo her first entry on the chart as a solo artist.
-It also debuted at number 37 on UK Singles Chart and surpassed "Flower" as Jisoo's highest-charting entry on the chart.
+It also debuted at number 37 on UK Singles Chart and surpassed "Flower" as her highest-charting entry on the chart.
 Globally, the song debuted at number ten on the Billboard Global Excl.
 US, becoming Jisoo's second top-ten hit after "Flower" and Zayn's first.

+On September 4, 2026, she released the single "Click" as the lead single of her upcoming debut studio album.
+She also released a single album consisting of the song and its instrumental.